NEOCompToronto/NEOCompetition/NEOT - White Paper.md

 In the above example,

 * Manufacturer M has a new high performance storge solution called AwsSSD.
-He developed an adapter to adapt AwsSSD's data and control interfaces to NEOT.
+He developed an adapter to adapt AwsSSD's data and control interfaces to access NEOT.

-* Indie developer D released a PDNE compatiable service called "SrvRMTDisk" to enable remote storage sharing.
-Other developers also released similiar services.
+* Indie developer D released a PROV compatiable service called "SrvRMTDisk" to enable remote storage sharing.
+At the meantime, other developers also released similiar services.

 * After scrutinizing all the remote storage services, provider P believed the combination of AwsSSD + SrvRMTDisk would be best profitable.
-So he bought AwsSSD1 from M and enabled SrvRMTDisk on them, configured it with a reasonable fee rate.
+So he bought AwsSSD1 from M and enabled SrvRMTDisk on it, configured it with a reasonable fee rate.

-* Consumer C loved OtherRMTDisk better. but since SrvRMTDisk was supported by most providers, he chose to creates an instance of SrvRMTDisk to store his large video remotely for 1 month.
-NEOT network, as D wrote into the Negotiation method, picked AwsSSD1 as the provider with the following algorithim:
+* Consumer C loved the service OtherRMTDisk better. but since SrvRMTDisk was supported by most providers, he chose to create an instance of SrvRMTDisk to store his large video remotely for 1 month.
+NEOT network, as D wrote into the Orientation method, picked AwsSSD1 as the provider with the following algorithm:

   1. AwsSSD1 had SrvRMTDisk enabled with enough idle resource

-  2. C's wallet balance was enough to afford the service
+  2. C's wallet balance was enough to afford the service P offered.

-  3. AwsSSD1 had good history of successfully  running SrvRMTDisk: 120 times and 92% successful rate.
-Thos information are publically recorded on blockchain.
+  3. AwsSSD1 had good history of successfully running SrvRMTDisk: 120 times with 92% successful rate.
+This information is publicly recorded on blockchain.

-  Since the algorithim is open without any randomization, all nodes including AwsSSD1 itself got to know that AwsSSD1 was chosen, right after the service was created on blockchain.
-Related fund is frozen on C's wallet immediately.
+  Since the algorithim is open without any randomization, all nodes including AwsSSD1 itself got to know that AwsSSD1 was chosen right after the service instance was created on blockchain.
+Related fund is frozen from C's wallet immediately.

-* After service finished, according to Evaluation method, 95% of fund was deposited to P's wallet, and P only takes 5% - That's the rate for senior providers.
-If this was AwsSSD1's 1st time or if it has only 20% successful rate, P would have take 90% instead.
-This strategy makes provider stick on their quality of service, and also makes customer trust this service more.
+* After service finished, according to Verification method, 95% of fund was deposited to P's wallet, and D takes 5% - That's the rate D wrote into SrvRMTDisk, the rate for senior providers.
+If this was AwsSSD1's 1st time or if it has only 20% successful rate, P would have taken 80% instead.
+This strategy makes providers stick on their quality of service, and also makes customer trust the service more.

 ### 2.4 Features